Sweden and human rights

 Sweden and human rights have a long history.
 In 1766, Sweden became the first country to introduce freedom of the press.
 Today, human rights are central to Swedish foreign policy.

 Sweden aspires to be a clear voice for human rights around the world – not just in words but also in actions.
-To the Swedish government, the respect of human rights is not just a foreign policy goal in itself, but also a means for global development and security.
+To the Swedish government, the respect of human rights is not just a foreign policy goal in itself, but also a means for global development, peace and security.

 Human rights largely begin at home.
 As Sweden strives to walk its talk, it is important to ensure that the values promoted abroad are upheld at home.
 Therefore, Sweden’s promotional work on human rights centres mainly on areas where Sweden is at the forefront.